Francy Fabritz is a Berlin based filmmaker.

 Among several awards NICO was nominee for the German Academy Award 2022 for best lead actress.

 In 2020, Francy was a member of the Nest Jury at the 68th San Sebastian International Film Festival.

 In 2021 she was selected for the Berlinale Talents.

-Her recent work as a cinematographer includes the innovative queer talk show TOMORROW TV, a project funded by Medienboard Berlin-Brandenburg, as well as films for the artists Padraig Robinson, Dominique Hurth and Shu Lea Cheang.
+Her recent work as a cinematographer includes the musical film JULI TANZT (ZDF KiKA), the innovative queer talk show TOMORROW TV, as well as films for the artists Padraig Robinson, Dominique Hurth and Shu Lea Cheang.

-Francy is currently writing the screenplay for her directorial debut film, which will be shot in 2023.
+Francy is currently writing the screenplay for her directorial debut film.